jafaryor/algorithms-and-data-structures/src/problems/dynamic-connectivity/readme.md

 ### Quick Union
 The next algorithm that we consider is a complementary method that concentrates on speeding up the `union()` operation.
 It is based on the same data structure — the site-indexed `componentId[]` array but we interpret the values differently.
 Specifically, the `componentId[]` entry for  each  site  is  the  name  of  another site in the same component (possibly itself)—we refer to this connection as a _link_.

-To implement `find()`, we start at the given site, follow its link to an-other site, follow that site’s link to yet another  site,  and  so  forth, following links until reaching a root (a site that has a link to itself).
+To implement `find()`, we start at the given site, follow its link to another site, follow that site’s link to yet another  site,  and  so  forth, following links until reaching a root (a site that has a link to itself).

 > Two sites are in the same component if and only  if  this  process  leads  them  to  the same root.